A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Machine learning

 Once the decision tree is built or trained, it can be used to make predictions.
 If the training data used to build the tree are complete and representative, then a new datum will end up in a leaf node that is representative of itself.
 The content of the leaf node can then be used to make a prediction.
 For classification, the prediction is the mode, and for regression, it is the mean of the leaf node.

 The simplicity of the decision tree algorithm makes it one of the most popular learning mechanisms.
 However, decision trees only perform well on training data as they are prone to overfitting.
 The RF algorithm solves this issue by constructing multiple decision trees and by making a few adjustments.
-For example, when building the decision trees, only a subset of the training data and features are used.
+For example, when building the decision trees, only a subset of the training data and features is used.
 This technique is called feature bagging and injects randomness, making RFs more flexible and better suited to make predictions on data not encountered before.
 By using multiple decision trees in combination with feature bagging, RF aims to preserve the low bias of a single decision tree whilst simultaneously reducing variance to successfully navigate the bias-variance tradeoff.
 In summary, a RF can be built using the following process:

-\begin{enumerate} \item Create a bootstrapped dataset by sampling randomly from the training data with replacement. \item Choose a random subset of input features when building a decision tree using the bootstrapped data. \item Repeat the process to build multiple decision trees, thus creating a `forest'. \end{enumerate}
+\begin{enumerate} \item Create a bootstrapped data set by sampling randomly from the training data with replacement. \item Choose a random subset of input features when building a decision tree using the bootstrapped data. \item Repeat the process to build multiple decision trees, thus creating a `forest'. \end{enumerate}

 The process of predicting with a RF is similar to predicting with a single decision tree.
 The only difference is that predictions from all the decision trees are collated.
 For classification, the prediction is the most predicted class, and for regression, it is the mean of all the values predicted by the decision trees.
 As is the case with many ML algorithms, RF has hyperparameters, which need to be specified beforehand.
-These hyperparameters can be tuned to give the best performance; and some of the most important are:
+These hyperparameters can be tuned to give the best performance, and some of the most important are as follows: